RackPing/api_client_samples/Docker/README.md

 See `make.sh` for further sample commands for how to:

-* run the tests for one scripting language.
+* run the tests for only one scripting language.

-* maintain a persistent docker process, login to it, and run the test harness one or more times to pre-compile the Go and Java programs.
+* maintain a persistent docker process, login to it, and/or run the test harness one or more times to pre-compile the Go and Java programs for improved performance.

 ## Version